ronnibaslund/nodejs-boilerplate/README.md

 # nodejs-boilerplate

-Remember to make a copy of config.template.json to config.json
+- Remember to make a copy of config.template.json to config.json

-Remember to change jwtSignature in the config file
+- Remember to change jwtSignature in the config file

+#Seeding database
+To seed the database you need to create models and add data to the seeds folder
+- npm run seed